-Should the Provider refund any money to the customer's account as a gesture of goodwill, the customer may use those amounts added to his credit account to purchase items on the Avoury Website and through the Provider’s other sales channels.
+Should the Provider refund any money to the customer's account as a gesture of goodwill, the customer may use those amounts added to his credit account to purchase items in the Online-Shop where the customer has his account and through the Provider’s other sales channels.
 The payout of any credit balance held in the customer’s account is excluded.

 If the purchased item(s) is/are faulty, the provisions of statutory liability for defects will apply.

-(1) Gift cards may be purchased online on the Avoury Website or through other sales channels of the Provider.
-When purchasing a gift card through the Avoury Website, the customer selects the required gift card and places it in the shopping cart.
+(1) The provider offers the online purchase of gift cards.
+Here, the customer selects the desired voucher and places it in the shopping cart.
 The process for ordering gift cards is the same as described in section 2 of these GT&C.

 (2) Gift cards purchased for postal delivery will be sent to the customer by post within 7 working days.
 Gift cards purchased for electronic delivery will be sent to the customer by email directly after conclusion of the agreement.

 (3) Customers can redeem gift cards when they purchase goods or other services from the Provider.
 After redeeming the gift card, any remaining credit will be reserved for future purchases.
 A maximum of one gift card may be redeemed with each order.
-The remaining credit balance of a gift card can be viewed in the customer’s account on the Avoury Website.
+The remaining credit balance of a gift card can be viewed in the customer’s account.

 (4) Gift cards are non-transferable.
 Gift cards cannot be redeemed at third-party providers.
 Any payout of the gift card credit balance is excluded; the right of withdrawal and any other mandatory consumer protection rights remain unaffected thereby.